2017 Call for applications

 The Tobacco-Related Disease Research Program of California (TRDRP) offers a unique source of funding that supports investigators at all eligible California institutions who are engaged in research that directly contributes to the elimination of smoking and tobacco use and mitigates its human and economic costs in California.

-The result of an extensive input, analysis, and planning process involving evaluations of prior year grants and surveys and interviews with key stakeholders and other funders, the priorities and grant types announced in the current call for applications are a change from the program’s previous funding cycles.
-These changes address declining Proposition 99 revenue while strengthening and targeting resources in areas of highest priority and that will inform and impact the evolving reality of tobacco use and tobacco control in California.
+In the previous grant cycle, TRDRP implemented a number of changes and revisions to our research priorities, grant mechanisms, and the peer review criteria.
+These were based on the results of an extensive input, analysis, and planning process involving evaluations of prior year grants and surveys and interviews with key stakeholders and other funders.
+These changes also addressed declining Proposition 99 revenue while strengthening and targeting resources in areas of highest priority and that will inform and impact the evolving reality of tobacco use and tobacco control in California.

-TRDRP’s new research priorities and funding opportunities are designed to strengthen support for:
+TRDRP’s research priorities and funding opportunities reflect these new realities while also being designed to strengthen support for:

 - Collaborative research efforts addressing areas of tobacco-related research of particular relevance and high priority for California and the field